tomasklaen/uosc/README.md

     _List of all the possible places where it can be located is documented here: https://mpv.io/manual/master/#files_

-    On Linux and macOS these terminal commands can be used to install or update uosc and thumbfast (if wget and unzip are installed):
+    On Linux and macOS these terminal commands can be used to install or update uosc (if wget and unzip are installed):

     ```sh
     mkdir -pv ~/.config/mpv/script-opts/